ChristophKnabe/akka-http-client-try/README.md

 `sbt run`

 This will request the page at the fixed URL, and print its source text.
-A Reactive Stream is used when scanning the web page, as it could be very long.
+A Reactive Stream is used when scanning the web page, as the page could be very long.
 This occurs in method `ClientActor.receive` by `entity.dataBytes`.